matthigger/gradescope_mean/README.md

     - e.g. HW is penalized 15% of average assignment hw weight for every day late it is submitted
     - also includes support for not penalizing the first N "late days" per assignment category (e.g. each student may use up to 3 "late days" across all HWs without penalty)
 - waive assignments per individual student
-- waive late penalties per individual student-assignment pair
+- waive late penalties per individual student's assignment
 - validate gradescope student list by passing an email list of active students
     - e.g. one student has a low average grade, have they dropped the course?
 - exclude assignments which shouldn't be included in final grade